Featured Care Areas

 #4: Improve your mood

 Studies have shown that walking can improve your mental health by reducing anxiety and depression.
-During this "circuit breaker" period, taking solo walks near your immediate neighbourhood can help improve your mood.
-It can also provide you with a boost of self-esteem.
+Taking solo walks near your immediate neighbourhood not only help improve your mood, they can also provide you with a boost of self-esteem.
 Alternatively, you can also opt to start on an exercise routine indoors.

 #5: Energy boost